Go Ad-Free

 Will You Choose Antibiotics for Appendicitis?

-People suffering stomach pain due to acute appendicitis may be able to take antibiotics for appendicitis and avoid surgery.
+People with acute uncomplicated appendicitis may be able to take antibiotics for appendicitis and avoid surgery.

+Appendicitis, an acute inflammation of the appendix, is a surprisingly common problem, affecting an estimated 7 to 8 percent of people over their lifetimes.
 For hundreds of years, the only treatment for uncomplicated, acute appendicitis was emergency abdominal surgery.
+(Here’s a link to that history.)
 For the last four decades, laparoscopic surgery has been the treatment of choice.
 It leads to less postoperative pain and faster recovery times.
 Over the last several years, though, doctors have wondered whether infection and inflammation in the appendix might be treated with antibiotics instead.
-Several studies suggested the possibility of using antibiotics for appendicitis, but they were relatively small and inconclusive.

 Clinical Trials of Antibiotics for Appendicitis:

-Recent clinical trials suggest that doctors could treat uncomplicated appendicitis with antibiotics.
+Other clinical trials reinforce the idea that doctors could treat uncomplicated appendicitis with antibiotics.
 A review of these studies suggests that about 70 percent of people with appendicitis respond well to broad-spectrum antibiotics (JAMA, Dec.
 14, 2021).
-People with an enlarged appendix or a calcified deposit (appendicolith) may well need surgery.
+People with an enlarged appendix or a calcified deposit (appendicolith) may well need surgery instead.

 Can Doctors Use Antibiotics for Appendicitis?